top of page

 Nothing feels better than a massage when you are experiencing a tension headache.
 A neck or shoulder massage can help release some of that built of pressure that could be contributing to your headache pain.
 Another tactic I've learned in the massage world are acupressure points namely LI4 (fleshy area between your thumb and pointer finger) and GB20 (at the base of your skull top of your neck).
 This video by the University of Minnesota beautifully demonstrates how to find and apply pressure to those points.
 Working these points can encourage blood flow, relax tight areas, and offer some shockingly quick relief.

-If you work at a desk job or find yourself hunched over throughout the day it is so beneficial to work some stretching into your daily routine, especially if you're dealing with tension headaches.
-This yoga routine is a great example of stretches that will help release tension built up in your shoulders, neck, and head.
-My go to if I'm feeling a tension headache is Thread the Needle (left) which does a great job of opening up your shoulders or Camel (right) pose to really open up your chest.
-Most the time if we are in poor posture and our shoulders are hunched forward that means that the chest is very tightly rolled in.
+My go to if I'm feeling a tension headache is Thread the Needle which does a great job of opening up your shoulder(start with this one!!) or Camel pose to really open up your chest.
+I find with almost every client there's a tight chest and rolled shoulders to go with every tight back and neck.
 For a gentler alternative to Camel roll up a towel and place it along your spine while laying on your back.
 Take a few deep breaths in this position and allow your chest to slowly open up.

 Comments